 Read your work permit carefully.
 It sets out all the conditions for working in Canada.
 If you do not meet those conditions, you could be asked to leave Canada.

 Employment and labour standards

 Each province and territory has standards to protect employers and employees.

-If you have any questions about labour standards or if you think your employer is not meeting the standards, contact the ministry responsible for labour or employment standards in the province or territory where you work.
+If you have any questions about labour standards or if you think your employer is not meeting them, contact the ministry in charge of labour or employment standards in the province or territory where you work.

-To find out more about employment standards and your rights, see Temporary foreign workers — Your rights and the law.
+To find out more about employment standards and your rights, see Understand your rights – Temporary foreign workers.

-To find out how to contact the office responsible for labour or employment standards in the province or territory where you work, select the appropriate link below.
+Find out how to contact the office in charge of labour or employment standards in the province or territory where you work:

 Prepare for life in Canada